motoq/cognition/README.md

-# cognition
+# Cognition
-Modeling, Simulation, and Analysis Tool
+Framework for study of math and physics related concepts.